 After several trips to the hardware store and trying these methods, and your toilet keeps running, it might be a good idea to call an expert plumber.
 An experienced plumbing team understands your toilet mechanism and can repair the issues with your toilet, such as blockages, leaks, and broken flush buttons.
 It is best to call a fully licensed plumber with the experience to fix your constantly running toilet, replace parts (float cup, valve seal, toilet flappers, refill valve, lift arm, lift wire, etc.), unblock the toilet, and know how a toilet system works.

 Leaks are the most severe symptoms of a faulty toilet, and you must act as soon as you see them.
-This won’t only prevent skyrocketing water bills.
-But leaks can create further issues, such as water waste, mould, and structural damage.
+This will not only prevent skyrocketing water bills, but it can also create further issues, such as water waste, mould, and structural damage.

 Getting Expert Plumbing Help